-In this article I will be discussing and covering one of my favourite exercises, when done correctly, the roll out.
-If you want a strong abdomen then I promise that you are going to love this exercise.
-Well maybe not so much, it is pretty brutal, but it is an extremely effective exercise.
+In this article I will be discussing one of my favorite exercises, that when done correctly, can develop a strong trunk (core), the roll out.
+If you want a strong abdomen then you are going to love this exercise.
+It is a tough but extremely effective exercise .

-If we build upon the premise that one of the functions of the trunk is to transfer force from the lower to the upper body while remaining braced, stiff and solid.
-The other being to summate all the joints of the trunk, the deltoids, pectorals, abdomen, back musculature, quads and glutes, in order to produce force.
-Then we can begin look at trunk exercises that fit the bill.
+If we build upon the premise that one of the functions of the trunk is to transfer force from the lower to the upper body while remaining braced, stiff and solid, the other being to summate all the joints of the trunk.
+Namely the deltoids, pectorals, abdomen, back musculature, quads and glutes.
+We can then begin to look at trunk exercises that fit the bill.

-The roll out is just one of those exercises as It requires the athlete to brace the abdomen and contract the glutes while the upper limbs are in motion.
+The roll out is such an exercises, as It requires the athlete to brace the abdomen and contract the glutes while the upper limbs are in motion.